brefphp/bref/docs/environment/logs.md

 - not shared between lambda instances
 - not persistent

-Because of that application logs should not be stored on disk.
+Because of that, logs should not be stored on disk.

 ## CloudWatch

 The simplest solution is to push logs to AWS CloudWatch, AWS' service for logs.

+### PHP errors and warnings

+By default, all PHP errors, warnings and notices emitted by PHP will be forwarded into CloudWatch.

+That means that you don't have to configure anything to log errors, warnings or uncaught exceptions.

 ### Writing logs

-To send logs to CloudWatch:
+Your application can write logs to CloudWatch:

 - in a [PHP function](/docs/runtimes/function.md): write logs to `stdout` (using `echo` for example) or `stderr`
-- in a [HTTP](/docs/runtimes/http.md): write logs to `stderr`
+- in a [HTTP application](/docs/runtimes/http.md): write logs to `stderr`

 For example with [Monolog](https://github.com/Seldaek/monolog):